Hubert Ausböck

-Hubert Ausböck (born January 8, 1908, date of death unknown) was a German boxer who competed in the 1928 Summer Olympics.
+Hubert Ausböck (8 January 1908 – 1 February 1989) was a German boxer who competed in the 1928 Summer Olympics.
 He was born in Munich.
 He participated in 23 fights as a professional, winning 17 of those along with 3 draws and 3 fights also resulting in a loss.
 In 1928 he was eliminated in the quarter-finals of the flyweight class after losing his fight to the upcoming gold medalist Antal Kocsis.